COMP-523-Team-D/PhysicsSimulation/README.md

   13. At this point, Firebase initialization will be complete, and you are ready to deploy the updated version of the application to Firebase.
   14. Run `firebase deploy` to deploy the application.

-\* Any steps denoted with a '\*' in the Getting Started sections likely requires administrator privileges on your local machine.
+\* Any steps denoted with a '\*' in the Getting Started sections likely require administrator privileges on your local machine.

 ## Project Structure